Bergman-Einstein metrics, hyperbolic metrics and Stein spaces with spherical boundaries: Proof of Theorem

 Hence $r_{0}$ extends smoothly to a neighborhood of $\overline{\Omega}$ and it is then easy to conclude that $r_{0}$ is a Fefferman defining function of $\Omega.$ Then from the way $r_0$ was constructed, it follows that

 Comparing (\ref{001}) with (\ref{eqKr}), we arrive at the conclusion that if we let $r=r_{0}$ in (\ref{eqKr}), then $\phi \equiv \frac{n!}{\pi^n}.$ Then it follows from Proposition \ref{lemmaC} that $P_{2}=c_{n}||A_{2\overline{2}}^0||^2=0$ at $p\in \p \O$ if $\p \O$ is in the Moser normal form up to sufficiently high order at $p$ with $A_{2\overline{2}}^0$ being the Chern-Moser-Weyl-tensor at $p$.
-Consequently, $A_{2\overline{2}}^0=0$ on $\p \Omega$, for $c_{n} \neq 0.$ That is, every boundary point of $\p \O$ is a CR umbilical point.
+Consequently, $A_{2\overline{2}}^0=0$ in each Moser normal coordinates at each $\p \Omega$, for $c_{n} \neq 0.$ That is, every boundary point of $\p \O$ is a CR umbilical point.
 By a classical result of Chern-Moser, $\p \Omega$ is spherical.
-We then apply the same argument in [NS1] to show $\Omega$ is the ball by using a uniformization theorem.
-To make it easier for the reader, we sketch the proof here.
-Since $\p \Omega$ is spherical, then $\O$ is a quotient of the unit ball by a discrete subgroup of $Aut({\mathbb B}^n)$.
-(When $\p \O$ is algebraic, $\O$ is biholomorphic to the ball by a result in [HJ].
-The discussion of the general case is contained in [NS2].)
-We can thus obtain a complete metric of constant holomorphic sectional curvature on $D$ by descending the standard metric on the ball.
-By a result of Cheng and Yau [CY], the complete K\"ahler-Einstein metric on $D$ is unique up to a constant.
-Thus the Bergman metric of $D$ is proportional to the quotient metric and hence has constant holomorphic sectional curvature.
-Hence it follows from a well-know result due to Qi-Keng Lu[Lu] that $\O$ is biholomorphic to the unit ball. $\endpf$
+We then apply Theorem \ref{theorem2} to conclude that $\Omega$ has a complete hyperbolic metric $\omega_0$.
+As in \cite{NS1}, by the uniqueness of result of Cheng and Yau \cite{CY}, the Bergman metric of $D$ is proportional to the metric $\omega_0$ and hence has constant holomorphic sectional curvature.
+Finally it follows from a well-know result due to Qi-Keng Lu \cite{Lu} or Theorem \ref{theorem3} that $\O$ is biholomorphic to the unit ball. $\endpf$